Kennington Common: Executions

 The Surrey gallows were where now stands St. Mark's Church, not far from Oval tube station.
-These could be used the for the whole county but were overwhelmingly a south London equivalent of Tyburn as the global city's urbanisation had already swept into the county of Surrey (before the formation of the London County Council 90 years after its last execution).
-Public executions were conducted frequently in years when the common was also hosting matches.
-At least 129 men and 12 women were executed on site.
-The first person was Sarah Elston who was burned at the stake on 24 April 1678 for the killing of her husband.
-The last person executed was a forger on 5 August 1799.
+These could be used for the whole county but were overwhelmingly a south London equivalent of Tyburn as the global city's urbanisation had already swept into the county of Surrey (before the formation of the London County Council 90 years after its last execution).
+Public executions were conducted frequently in years when the common was also hosting cricket matches.
+At least 129 men and 12 women were executed on the site.
+The first was Sarah Elston who was burned at the stake on 24 April 1678 for the killing of her husband.
+The last was William Badger, a forger, on 5 August 1799.

 In 1746, the Jacobite officer Francis Towneley, along with other members of the Manchester Regiment, who had been captured during the failed Jacobite rising of 1745, were convicted of high treason and condemned to be hanged, drawn and quartered on the common on 30 July.
 However, by then executioners possessed some discretion as to how much the condemned should suffer before death.
 Towneley was killed before his body was eviscerated.
 His head was placed on a pike on Temple Bar.